Final Cut Pro X: Compositing overview

 Keying: All keys involve compositing a foreground image over a background image.
 For more information, see Keying overview.

 Alpha channels: Many computer-generated video clips have an alpha channel—a built-in mask—that defines precisely the areas of the clip that are composited over a background clip.
 These require no key setup and generally just automatically work.
 Alpha channels are widely used for effects (such as Transform and Distort), generators (such as Shapes and Timecode), and titles.

 Compositing: Each video clip in the timeline has a set of Compositing settings.
-These are used when you want to combine clips without using the key effects.
+These settings allow you to combine clips without using the key effects.